 There is more than freshly-minted gold and silver at Gainesville Coins.
 We also receive precious metal coins and bars from all over the world, some over 100 years old!
 We purchase these items from collectors, estates, jewelry and coin shops, and others – what is called the “secondary market.”
 In this column, I highlight gold and silver items that catch my eye as they come in the door.
 You never know what I might find next!

-For today’s Coin Explorer Corner, I’m taking a look at coin I’ve been following since they were “rediscovered” after nearly 100 years and offered to the public last Christmas.
+For today’s Coin Adventurer Corner, I’m taking a look at coin I’ve been following since they were “rediscovered” after nearly 100 years and offered to the public last Christmas.
 This is a 1913 George V $5 Canadian gold coin, containing .2419 troy oz of gold.
 It isn’t really the gold content that makes this coin desirable, but rather the history and historical significance it possesses.

 The Klondike gold rush provided the force to get a Canadian branch of the Royal Mint approved, so that Canadian gold could be refined domestically instead of paying the US for refining.
 Opening in 1908, the Ottawa Mint began minting the first domestically-produced Canadian coins.
 By 1911, the mint’s gold refinery was finished, and the next year the first and only series of Canadian circulating gold coins started production.